Become a PQS

 To apply, RTOs must complete and submit a PQS application through the department's

-RTOs are required to nominate the qualification(s) they intend to deliver, as noted in the
+RTOs are required to nominate the qualification(s) they intend to deliver under the relevant funded program.

 How are applications evaluated?